 Humility has long been my favorite of the virtues.
-(Perhaps because it's the one I struggle with the most?)
-I’ve slowly been “collecting” books on humility and this one might be my new favorite—or perhaps tied with The Freedom of Self Forgetfulness.
+Perhaps because it's the one that seems the hardest to obtain?
+This book on humility might be my new favorite—or perhaps tied with The Freedom of Self Forgetfulness by Timothy Keller.

 I would highly recommend this to anyone looking for a deeper understanding of humility.